Lifestyle and home remediesBy Mayo Clinic Staff

 Although it's important to receive medical treatment for HIV/AIDS, it's also essential to take an active role in your own care.
 The following suggestions may help you stay healthy longer:

 - Avoid certain foods.
 Foodborne illnesses can be especially severe in people who are infected with HIV.
 Avoid unpasteurized dairy products, raw eggs and raw seafood such as oysters, sushi or sashimi.
-Cook meat until it's well-done or until there's no trace of pink color.
+Cook meat until it's well-done.

 - Get immunizations.
 These may prevent infections such as pneumonia and the flu.
 Make sure the vaccines don't contain live viruses, which can be dangerous for people with weakened immune systems.